Background

 “For a practitioner who works from home 100 percent of the time with no other office site, the home address is the address they should enter on the claim.
 We recognize that these practitioners may not wish to enter their home address, but there is no other appropriate alternate address to use.”

-The current enrollment structure is outdated and does not support providers new operational and privacy concerns faced in a digital age.
-It is not practical, workable, or safe to require a provider to publicly report their home address as their practice location.
-Medicare providers should not be compelled to share their personal information, especially when it relates to their home addresses.
+The current enrollment structure is outdated and does not support the operational and privacy concerns virtual-only telehealth providers face in a digital age.
+It is not practical, workable, or safe to require a virtual-only provider to publicly report their home address as their practice location.
+The Alliance continues to work with CMS on a path forward for virtual-only providers.

 Developments to Date

-With regard to enrollment forms, CMS released a bulletin notice to its Medicare Learning Network, which outlines the new 855I enrollment form which includes checkboxes to differentiate home, administrative, and clinic locations.
-CMS-855B, which is used for clinics and group practices, will be updated early 2024, and it can be expected to see the same checkbox on that form as well.
+On September 1, 2023, CMS updated its 855I enrollment form which includes checkboxes to differentiate home, administrative, and clinic locations, which would segment information.
+CMS-855B, which is used for clinics and group practices, is also updated with the same checkbox on that form as well.